Travelling on the Hindustan-Tibet Road was a marvelous experience. I was astonished by the sheer effort it took to build this road.

-The 500 Km road from Ambala to Kaurik is also Known as National Highway No. 22.
-It passes through the foothills of Shivalik Ranges, Shimla, Kingal and then runs along the river Satluj and thereafter passes through Rampur, Poari and Pooh.
-From Khab to Sumdo, the road runs along the river Spiti .
-From Kalka to Wangtu, the 335 Km stretch is under the control of Himachal Pradesh Public Works Department.
-While from Wangtu to Korik, it is under the Border Roads Organisation.
+This 500-km road, stretching from Ambala to Kaurik, is often erroneously called National Highway No. 22 (NH 22).
+It passes through the foothills of the Shivalik Range, Shimla, Kingal and then runs along the Satluj Rive and passes through Rampur, Poari, and Pooh.
+From Khab to Sumdo, the road runs along the Spiti River.
+The 335-km stretch from Kalka to Wangtu, is under the control of the Himachal Pradesh Public Works Department, while from Wangtu to Korik, it is under Border Roads Organisation's jurisdiction.

 The Kinnaur District

 The main part of the Hindustan-Tibet Road passes through Kinnaur valley.
 It follows the bank of the Satluj River and finally enters Tibet at the Shipki La pass.

 Reckong Peo, the capital of the Kinnaur district, is about 235 km from the state capital Shimla.
 It is bordered by Tibet in the east and is the northeastern-most district of Himachal Pradesh.
 The valleys of the Satluj, Spiti and Baspa rivers are neighbored by three high mountain ranges in Kinnaur; namely, the Zanskar, the Himalayas, and the Dhauladhar.

 The district was opened to foreigners and the outside world in 1989.

 The road was built under British rule in order to create trade links with Tibet and to help the government access and monitor far-off regions beyond its control.